 If you have a choice of nights to stay in Cork, the first Friday (of a month) is the best - that's the night the local musicians have a "busman's holiday" with an impromptu gathering in The Corner House from 5:30 to 9ish.
 Some of Cork's best traditional players can be heard for free.

-Also, on most Fridays, TDC (Theatre Development Centre) have a free presentation of work in progress at Triskel Arts Centre.
+Also, on most Fridays, there's a free presentation of theatre works-in-progress at Triskel Arts Centre.

 Of course, there is always music, for example in The Oliver Plunkett, which also serves Irish-themed food.

-You should be able to find all these places online.
+You should be able to check out all these places online.

-In the bathroom, please remove hair from the filter over the shower drain and flush down the toilet to prevent any blockages - or showering in a foot bath!
+In the shower, please remove hair from the filter on the drain to prevent any blockages - or an impromptu foot bath!
 Close the toilet lid, both for good Feng Shui and good hygiene.